International adoption of South Korean children: Truth and Reconciliation Commission investigation

 An investigation by South Korea's Truth and Reconciliation Commission, published on 26 March 2025, revealed serious violations in the country's foreign adoption program, which facilitated the adoption of over 140,000 South Korean children to countries including Denmark, the United States, and Australia.
 It said it found human rights violations in the cases of at least 56 adoptees from a petition filed by 367 adoptees sent overseas between 1964 and 1999 to 11 countries including the United States, France, Denmark and Sweden.
 The commission found that adoption agencies colluded with foreign counterparts to meet quotas, often using unethical or fraudulent methods to procure children.
 These included falsifying identities, fabricating family histories, and substituting children's identities when adoption processes failed.
 Many children were adopted without proper oversight, leading to the loss of their true identities and rights.
 The commission called for a formal apology, remedies for those affected, and South Korea's ratification of The Hague Convention on the Protection of Children and Cooperation in Respect of Intercountry Adoption.
 Despite these findings, the South Korean government has not officially directly acknowledged responsibility.

 On 2 October 2025, President Lee Jae-myung issued an apology for the adoptions.

+A new Truth and Reconciliation Commission to investigate the adoptions was reestablished on 26 February 2026.

 In popular culture

 Korean adoptees to the USA are a common component of South Korean television series.
 The adoptees depicted are generally born of two Korean parents, speak Korean, and are successful in the United States.
 Examples of this include You Are My Destiny (character: Daniel Pitt) and Her Private Life (character: Ryan Gold).

 Blue Bayou, a film written and directed by Justin Chon, depicts a Korean-American man who was adopted by a white family and is at risk for deportation because his parents did not file for his citizenship.
 The movie is based on true stories about interracial adoption, which is related to the Child Citizenship Act of 2000.

+The 2023 graphic memoir Monstrous: A Transracial Adoption Story by Sarah Myer recounts the authors experiences a Korean-American adoptee.